All the News on Music4Life

 SmartMusic Helps Teachers to Teach One question we increasingly get is, "Why should we support Music4Life when students can't even get together in bands or orchestras to practice their music?"
 First, it is critically important that students practice their instruments every day so they can maintain their skills.
 Second, there now are digital programs such as SmartMusic that allow teachers to work with students to improve their playing skills.
 In other words, "music teaching."
 Until in-person teaching becomes available again, SmartMusic and similar digital programs allow teachers to evaluate, critique and otherwise help student performance in a live setting.
 It will probably be one of those virtual tools we’ll continue using even after we get back to what "normality" means.

-This 17-year-old 50-inch Celtic harp, made by Thormahlen in Corvalis, is being donated to Music4Life by long-time friend Gary Christianson, formerly of KIRO TV.
+Harp Is Available This 17-year-old 50-inch Celtic harp, made by Thormahlen in Corvalis, is being donated to Music4Life by long-time friend Gary Christianson, formerly of KIRO TV.
 The harp has 36 strings, all with levers.
 If your school district can use it, let us know.
 Otherwise, we'll sell it and use the proceeds to repair our usual musical instruments, each of which on-average costs $125 to fix.

 Speaker's Bureau Program Started Our outreach effort now includes a Music4Life Speaker's Bureau program.
 Comprised of former Edmonds Mayor Dave Earling (he started the instrumental music program at Shoreline Community College years ago), former KING TV on-air host Cliff Lenz (he co-hosted "Seattle Todaya" for 17 years), and Music4Life Co-Founder David Endicott (a VERY checkered past!), the three are available for speaking to community service groups, chambers of commerce, private and non-profit businesses and others.
 Contact us here.